enlivenedcooperative/enlivenedcoop-website/_courses/huasteca.md

 **Carmen Ramos**.

+**Paciano Ramírez Juanita**, a wise Nahua man, who has cared for and loved Mother Earth, honoring the ancestral knowledge he learned from his predecessors.
+Fearless to innovate by integrating cinnamon into his agroforestry production system in which he conserves local species such as vanilla, capulines, soursops, jobos, etc. He has done so wit his family, Nana, his life partner and Gaby, his apprentice daughter, both accompanying women in the production of vanilla and cinnamon.

+**Gaby Ramírez González**, daughter of Don Paciano, she has grown up in the embrace of our Mother Earth.
+She lives as a caretaker of her agroforestry system where she keeps the wisdom of her father, grandparents and grandmothers, conserving local species and integrating cinnamon, pitahaya and other species that are integrated into the acahuales systems that are Nahua tradition.

+**Hermelinda Vázquez**, a Nahua woman, defender of women's rights, literacy teacher and teacher of the word in Nahuatl.
+She is a sower, caretaker of the milpa and founder of the Indigenous Observatory of the Rights of the Peoples of the Huasteca potosina.
+She will accompany us to get to know the tradition of San Martín Chalchicuahutla in the preparation of the comparsas and the Xantolo festival.

+**Saraleth Ramos**, Traditional Nahua cook.
+She makes the kitchen a space for empowering women to liberate themselves and sustain lives with justice and dignity.
+She vindicates the science that is kept in the indigenous wisdom that has been concentrated in traditional cuisine and that has been in force for many years to date.
+She is a vanilla producer and innovator in the use of revalued ancestral foods and founder of the Women's Network.

+**Benigno Robles**, Guardian of the Teenek Ceremonial Center of Tamaletom, linguist who positions the ancestral knowledge that the grandparents and grandmothers have protected.
+Founder of a meeting space between the indigenous Teenek wisdom and the curiosity of the youth who find in their tradition a way of living the present and future well woven with their history.

+**Soledad Guerrero**, Master craftswoman Teenek, part of the Women's Network, a sage woman that shares among women of different generations the wisdom that embroideries keep in their colors, cotton threads and symbology of the same history they capture.
+She teaches and integrates youth to the work of embroidery as a way to keep tradition, language, stories and the sustainability of daily life alive.

+**Felipa**, Master craftswoman Teenek, founder of the Women's Network, wisely guides her companions in the knowledge of the tradition, language, and symbology.
+Felipa leads other women in community organization, tradition, health care and love for Our Mother Earth.

+**Tomasa**, Teacher Teenek of the backstrap loom, keeps the tradition that was inherited from her mother and grandmother, she shares it with her daughters and the girls of the community so that the care of the cotton, natural colors and the loom continue, safeguarding the tradition.

 ## Learning Journey summary

 - We require a minimum of 10 people and will take a maximum of 20 people